CREATE CHANGELOG AS SELECT

 CREATE CHANGELOG AS

-is essentially a combination of two statements:- An INSERT INTO statement that runs a SELECT statement and adds the results into the newly created Changelog.
+An INSERT INTO statement that runs a SELECT statement and adds the results into the newly-created changelog.

-as the prefix to the name to create the Relation in that scope.
-For case-sensitive names, the name must be wrapped in double quotes; otherwise, the lowercase name will be used.Parameter Name | Description |
+as the prefix to the name to create the relation in that scope.
+If the name is case sensitive you must wrap it in double quotes; otherwise the system uses the lower case name.

-topic | The name of the Topic that has the data for a newly created sink Changelog.
-If the Topic doesn’t exist in the Store, a Topic with this name is created in the Store, and a Topic with the changelog_name is created in the corresponding Store.
+The name of the entity that has the data for a newly-created sink changelog.
+If the entity doesn’t exist in the store, an entity with this name is created, and an entity with the changelog_name

 Required: No

-value.format | Format of the message value in the Topic.
-See Data Formats (Serialization) for more information regarding serialization formats.
+Format of the message value in the Data Store.
+For more information regarding serialization formats, see Data Formats (Serialization) .

 Required: No

-Default value: Value format from the leftmost source Relation.
+Default value: Value format from the leftmost source relation.

 Type: VALUE_FORMAT

-timestamp | Name of the column in the Changelog to use as the timestamp.
-If not set, the timestamp of the message is used for time based operations such as window aggregations and joins.
+Name of the column in the changelog to use as the timestamp.
+If not set, the timestamp of the message is used for time-based operations such as window aggregations and joins.

 Required: No